dattadebrup/dattadebrup.github.io/_posts/2018-07-20-TUM-RGBD-evaluator-software.md

 <iframe width="711" height="400" src="https://www.youtube.com/embed/2coEdSWuACA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Discussion of the API's of the software:-

-The software has simple yet flexible API's to access datas of various sensors according to users' will from the ROSbag file of the dataset .
+The software has simple yet flexible API's to access datas from various sensors according to users' will from the ROSbag file of the dataset .

 User's will be able to access various sensor's data according to their need.